LabordePierre/CSSParser/README.md

 # CSSParser

+A CSS parser for [Pharo](https://pharo.org), providing a model and tools to read, interpret, and manipulate CSS stylesheets.

 ## How to get CSSParser

 To install a version of CSSParser, use one the following scripts inside a playground or in your project baseline.